joaomelo/mytable/README.md

 # Wrapping up

-Well... i think this is it.
-If you have any doubts contact me in [Twitter](https://twitter.com/joaomeloplus).
-I handle a daytime job, wife and three full of energy kids to take care of.
-It could take a while to respond but I will try to leave no fellow human behind 😊.
+If you have any doubts contact me on [Twitter](https://twitter.com/joaomeloplus).
+I handle a daytime job, wife, and three full of energy kids, it could take a while to respond but I will try to leave no fellow human behind 😊.

 # License